 Key Highlights:

-- NRIs can invest in Indian mutual funds through NRE, NRO, or FCNR accounts after completing KYC and FEMA requirements.
+- NRIs can invest in Indian mutual funds through NRE/NRO accounts after completing the required KYC requirements.

-As one of the world's main emerging economies, India attracts several thousand foreign investors to its growing economy.
+As one of the world's leading emerging economies, India attracts several thousand foreign investors.
 The following are some of the benefits that NRIs can enjoy by investing in Indian mutual funds.

 KYC for NRIs